The 8 Best Proofpoint Competitors & Alternatives in 2026

 • Insider response orchestration via Securonix SOAR.

-• Securonix SearchMore for long-term search.
+• Securonix SearchMore for long-term search with 365 days of hot data.

 • Identity and risk profile with peer group analysis.